Features: Slide, Cornell and Wittenberg Mountains

 From New York City: Take the New York State Thruway to Exit 16 (Harriman).
 Continue on NY Route 17 west to Exit 100 (Liberty).
 Turn right at the end of the exit ramp and follow NY Route 55 east for 10 miles to Curry.
 At a sign on the right for Claryville, turn left onto Sullivan County Route 19 (Claryville Road) and follow it for 13 miles to the trailhead at the end of the road.
 The name of the road changes to Denning Road upon reaching Claryville.
 After about 7.5 miles, the designation of the road as a county road ends, and the road narrows.
 To reach the beginning of this section of the Long Path, follow the Phoenicia-East Branch Trail northeast from the parking area for 1.2 miles.

 From the Hudson Valley: Take the New York State Thruway to Exit 18 (New Paltz).
-Continue west on NY Route 299 through the Town of New Paltz.
+Continue west on NY Route 299 through the Village of New Paltz.
 At the junction with US Route 44/55, go west (right).
 Follow Route 55 to Curry, and make a right onto Sullivan County Route 19.
 Continue as described above.

 0.00 Parking area at end of Denning Road (1.2 miles along the Phoenicia-East Branch Trail from the beginning of this section) (41.96556°, -74.45248°).